crystal-community/cr-config/README.md

 # ...Configure providers, validators, interceptors here.
 See examples below...

-config = builder # Will load and create a new instance of the config.
+config = builder.build # Will load and create a new instance of the config.
 Can be called repeatedly and return new instances every time

 # There's an optional to use `instance` method now on the class, and can be set with the `set_instance` class method
 ServerConfig.set_instance(config)